AllYarnsAreBeautiful/ayab-desktop/TEST_GUIDE.md

 If you're just interested in poking around, choose the most recent build.

 When you click on a build you should see a list of files under the **Assets** section.
 Click on the correct file for your operating system.
-If you're on a mac, you want the **.dmg**, if you're on windows you want the **.exe**, if you're on Linux you'll have to build from source.
+If you're on a mac, you want the **.dmg**, if you're on windows you want the **.exe**.
 Open the file you downloaded and install it the way you normally would.
+If you're on Linux you'll have to build from source.

+### Extra Linux setup
+Follow [instructions in the firmware repository](https://github.com/AllYarnsAreBeautiful/ayab-firmware/tree/v1.0-dev), and compile the firmware, making the compiled hex file available in your AYAB desktop directory at `src/main/resources/base/ayab/firmware/firmware.hex`.
+If you've compiled with PlatformIO in VSCode, you can find the hex file at `.pio/build/uno/firmware.hex` in your AYAB firmware directory.
+This step needs to be done if you want to use the AYAB desktop utility to flash the firmware - you can of course always flash it through PlatformIO, as well.

 ### Extra Mac setup